n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.questdb.md

+---
+title: QuestDB node - n8n Documentation
+description: Documentation for the QuestDB node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # QuestDB

 [QuestDB](https://questdb.io/) is an open-source NewSQL relational database designed to process time-series data, faster.
 QuestDB's stack is engineered from scratch, zero-GC Java and dependency-free.
 It supports a a Java API, SQL via HTTP and the PostgreSQL wire protocol.